What to see on a cultural trip to Florence, Italy

 Basilica of San Lorenzo

-Don’t let the uninviting exterior facade of the Basilica of San Lorenzo fool you.
-One of the largest churches in Florence, San Lorenzo is also one of the most interesting and the most stunning!
 This was the parish church of the Medici family and is also their last resting place.
 About 50 members of the family are buried in the crypt, with the Grand Dukes being buried in the Cappella dei Principi.
 The Church’s construction began under the direction of the architect Filippo Brunelleschi (designer and builder of the dome of Santa Maria del Fiore).

 Laurentian Library